polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 See the **[try]** slot above for an example.
-Notice, you can make the exception propagate to the client by adding a **[public]** parameter, and set its value to boolean _"true"_ - At which point the exception will be returned to the client, even in release builds, if no **[.catch]** block handles it before it propagates to the client.
-Otherwise, the exception will only be visible in debug builds, and never returned to the client.
+Notice, you can make the exception propagate to the client by adding a **[public]** parameter, and set its value to boolean _"true"_ - At which point the exception will be returned to the client, even in release builds, if no **[.catch]** block handles it before it propagates to the client - Otherwise the exception will only be visible in debug builds, and never returned to the client.
 You can also modify the **[status]** HTTP return value that's returned to the client, to become e.g. 404, indicating _"not found"_, etc. In addition you can pass in a **[field]** which will be serialised